parse-community/parse-server/.github/ISSUE_TEMPLATE/---report-an-issue.md

 We use GitHub Issues for reporting bugs with Parse Server.

-Make sure these boxes are checked before submitting your issue -- thanks for reporting issues back to Parse Server!
+Make sure these boxes are checked before submitting your issue - thanks for reporting issues back to Parse Server!

-- [ ] This isn't a vulnerability disclosure, if it is please follow our [security policy](https://github.com/parse-community/parse-server/blob/master/SECURITY.md)
+- [ ] This isn't a vulnerability disclosure, if it is please follow our [security policy](https://github.com/parse-community/parse-server/blob/master/SECURITY.md).

-- [ ] You're running version >=2.3.2 of Parse Server.
+- [ ] You're running version >=2.3.2 of Parse Server, we can't accept issues for very outdated releases, please update to a newer version.

-- [ ] This isn't a question, code level questions should be posted on Stack Overflow with the [parse-platform tag](https://stackoverflow.com/questions/tagged/parse-platform) & other questions can be posted on the [community forum](https://community.parseplatform.org)
+- [ ] This isn't a question, code level questions should be posted on Stack Overflow with the [parse-platform tag](https://stackoverflow.com/questions/tagged/parse-platform) & other questions can be posted on the [community forum](https://community.parseplatform.org).

 - [ ] You've searched through [existing issues](https://github.com/parse-community/parse-server/issues?q=is%3Aissue), your issue may have been reported or resolved before.